anderson-aristotle/js-function-context-this/README.md

 A function can indiscriminately operate upon any object.
 When a function is invoked, it is bound to an object on which it operates.
-The contextual object on which a function operates is referenced using the keyword this.
+The contextual object on which a function operates is referenced using the keyword `this`.

 Watch as I run the following example in Node.
 What will each instance of `this` refer to at runtime?